Straight to the Point

 What to Look for in a Countertop Pressure Cooker

-Nearly all countertop pressure cookers these days are multi-cookers that also have slow-cooker functions; searing functions; sautéing, simmering, reducing, steaming, and, in some models, yogurt-making functions.
-A specific model may say "six in one" or "seven in one," but you can largely ignore those numbers.
-The only question that matters is whether it will do what you need it to do.
+Nearly all countertop pressure cookers are multi-cookers that also have slow-cooker functions; searing functions; sautéing, simmering, reducing, steaming, and, in some models, yogurt-making functions.

-I want to be able to sear and sauté in the same vessel, and I want that searing to be powerful enough to actually brown meat in a reasonable amount of time.
+I want to be able to sear and sauté powerfully (and in a reasonable amount of time) in the same vessel.
 I want the cooker to come up to pressure and maintain that pressure with no monitoring.
 The more automation, the better.
-I'd like to get the thing running with an intuitive interface that gives me maximum control over my cooking with minimal button presses.
+I'd like to get the thing running with an intuitive interface that gives me maximum control with minimal button presses.
 I want to be able to manually adjust timing and pressure, both at the start of cooking and on the fly.
 I also want a pressure cooker that's easy to clean.
 Some models I tested had internal pots that would not sit still—they'd rotate around and around as I tried to stir, making cooking in them difficult and tedious.
 Others had lids that were difficult to align or lock down.

 I'm less interested in the slow-cooking function in most multi-cookers, but I tested these out anyway.